ajscolaro/gov-alerting-bot/docs/snapshot_integration.md

 - Batch processing of spaces to minimize API calls
 - Delays between batches to avoid rate limits

+### Deletion Detection
+The system implements a robust deletion detection mechanism to prevent false alerts:

+1. **Attempt Tracking**:
+   - Each failed attempt to find a proposal is recorded
+   - Tracking is maintained in memory only (not persisted)
+   - Resets on bot restart for safety
+   - Cleared immediately if proposal is found again

+2. **Deletion Confirmation Requirements**:
+   - Minimum 3 failed attempts to find the proposal
+   - At least 45 minutes (3 monitor cycles) must pass since first attempt
+   - Both conditions must be met to confirm deletion
+   - Prevents false alerts from temporary API issues

+3. **Error Handling**:
+   - Network errors during proposal checks are logged but don't count as deletion attempts
+   - Rate limit errors trigger exponential backoff
+   - Failed checks for a space don't prevent checking other spaces
+   - Maintains state consistency even during errors

+4. **Logging and Monitoring**:
+   - Detailed logging of deletion attempt process
+   - Tracks attempt count and time elapsed
+   - Logs when attempts are cleared
+   - Helps identify patterns in deletion detection

 ## Performance Optimizations

 ### Batch Processing